Musical elements in the discrete-time representation of sound: Organization of notes in music

-The `functional harmony' ascribes functions to these three central chords and tries to understand their use by means of these functions.
-The chord built on top of first degree is the \textbf{tonic} chord (\textit{T} or \textit{t} for a major or minor tonic, respectively) and its function (role) consists of maintaining a center, usually referred as a ``ground'' for the music.
+The `functional harmony' ascribes functions to the three main chords and describes their use by means of these functions.
+The chord built on top of the first degree is the \textbf{tonic} chord (\textit{T} or \textit{t} for a major or minor tonic, respectively) and its function (role) consists on maintaining a center, usually referred to as a ``ground'' for the music.
 The chord built on the fifth degree is the \textbf{dominant} (\textit{D}, the dominant is always major) and its function is to lean for the tonic (the dominant chord asks for a conclusion and this conclusion is the tonic).
 Thus, the dominant chord guides the music to the tonic.
-The triad built under the forth degree is the \textbf{subdominant} (\textit{S} or \textit{s} for a major or minor subdominant, respectively) and its function is to deviate the music from the tonic.
-The process aims at confirming the tonic using tonic-dominant-tonic chains which are expanded by using other chords in different ways.
+The triad built under the fourth degree is the \textbf{subdominant} (\textit{S} or \textit{s} for a major or minor subdominant, respectively) and its function is to deviate the music from the tonic.
+The tonal discourse aims at confirming the tonic using the tonic-dominant-tonic progression which is expanded by using other chords in various ways.

 The remaining triads are associated to these three most important chords.
 In the major scale, the associated relative (relative tonic \textit{Tr}, relative subdominant \textit{Sr} and relative dominant \textit{Dr}) is the triad built a third below, and the associated counter-relative (counter-relative tonic \textit{Ta}, counter-relative subdominant \textit{Sa} and the counter-relative dominant \textit{Da}) is the triad built in a third above.
 In the minor scale the same happens, but the triad a third below is called counter-relative (tA, sA) and the triad a third above is called relative (tR, sR).
-The precise functions and musical effects of these chords are controversial.
-Table~\ref{tab:harmonia} shows relations between the triads built in each degree of the major scale.
+The precise functions and musical effects of these chords are controversial but are basically the same as the chords they are associated to.
+Table~\ref{tab:harmonia} shows relations between the triads built at each degree of the major scale.